DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 ---

-##### High bank interest rates mostly hamper.....
+##### What is an Automated Market Maker?

-- [x]  Entrepreneurs
+- [ ]  A protocol that automatically makes trades for a user
-- [x]  Small scale businesses
+- [ ]  A system that ensures there is always enough liquidity to make trades
-- [ ]  High net worth individuals
+- [ ]  A code function that automatically lists new markets on an exchange
-- [ ]  Everyone is benefited with high interest rates.
+- [x]  All of the above

-Hint: Disadvantages of CeFi
+Hint: Working of Decentralised Exchanges

-Explanation: High bank interest rates mostly hamper entrepreneurs and small scale businesses because they might not be able to pay back the loan and hence are not granted loans.
+Explanation: Automated market makers (AMMs) enable instant trading between one asset and another in a decentralized trading environment.
+AMMs always ensure that there is enough liquidity for any users trade to be performed successfully by utilising assets that have been provided in liquidity pools.

-Sub Topics: centralised-vs-decentralised-finance
+Sub Topics: uses-of-decentralised-finance

 ---

-##### Which DeFi component is used for lending and borrowing?
+##### Which DeFi component is used for swaps and buying tokens?

 - [ ]  Smart contracts
 - [x]  Decentralised Exchanges